Skip to content

 169. Process used to prioritise, assess and/or engage suppliers on compliance with company's policy and/or legal requirements?

 The company reports that its scheme smallholder suppliers are audited annually against the Sustainable Agriculture Policy.
-It also reports that it regularly engages with other third party suppliers to raise awareness of their obligations, but no clear process on assessment or engagement is reported.
+It also reports that it regularly engages with other third-party suppliers to raise awareness of its obligations, but no clear process for assessment or engagement is reported.

 • P